Migrating Data From Arc to the Isilon archival storage

 $

 The file "mytarfile.tgz" is now a compressed archive of "mydirectory".
-That single file can now be transferred to a another system, such as Arc, and then all the files and directories contained in the archive can be extracted there.
+That single file can now be transferred to a another system or directory location, such as /vault/research, and then all the files and directories contained in the archive can be extracted there.

 Viewing the Contents of a Compressed Tar Archive